RocketChat/Rocket.Chat/.changeset/spotty-dingos-push.md

 "@rocket.chat/meteor": patch
 ---

-fix: login with third-party apps wasn't working without "Manage Oauth Apps"-permission
+fix: Fixed an issue where users were not able to login using OAuth without having the 'manage-oauth-apps' permissions